Guide to Blocked Credit Cards

 Already experiencing a credit card block?
 Here’s how to get it sorted as quickly as possible.

 • Communicate with your credit card issuer.
-If you’re still not sure exactly what’s causing the credit card block, calling the card company is the best way to get the scoop — and fast.
+If you’re still not sure exactly what’s causing the credit card block, calling or chatting online with the card company can be the best way to get the scoop — and fast.

 • Make a payment.
 If your card is being blocked because of late payments, you’ll need to catch up with what you already owe before borrowing more.